PurpurMC/PurpurDocs/README.md

-# purpur.wiki.temp
+# PurpurDocs

-This is a demo of the purpur documentation using [Mkdocs](https://github.com/mkdocs/mkdocs) to generate a static site hosted on https://granny.github.io/purpur.wiki.temp/
+This is the documentation for Purpur that uses [Mkdocs](https://github.com/mkdocs/mkdocs) to generate a static site hosted on https://purpur.pl3x.net/docs

 ## Building and setting up